-Navaratri 2021 is approaching.
+Navaratri 2022 is approaching.
 It is that time of the year when most people in India start entering the ‘festive mode’ once again.
-This is a festival which is being celebrated in India for hundreds of years now.
+This is a festival that is being celebrated in India for hundreds of years now.

 If you are one of those people who hasn’t celebrated the Navaratri festival yet or if you are someone like my friend who has celebrated this festival in the past but doesn’t know much about the significance of this Indian festival, this article is for you.

-I have written this article for all those enthusiastic readers out there who want to know more about the nine nights ten days festival.
+I have written this article for all those enthusiastic readers out there who want to know more about the nine-night ten days festival.
 Apparently, this is also one of the longest festivals that’s celebrated in India every year.

 Let’s jump right in.